TenSketch/Prabhat/content/repertoire/our-repertoire.md

 ### **_Classical dance sequences:_**
 ---
-&emsp; &emsp; The company has a mountainous list of classical compositions that include compositions of Haridasas, Vachana Kartas, Keertanakars like Tygaraja and Dikshitar, Works of contemporary poets and the like.
+The company has a mountainous list of classical compositions that include compositions of Haridasas, Vachana Kartas, Keertanakars like Tygaraja and Dikshitar, Works of contemporary poets and the like.

 >~~(Don’t copy the below content)~~

 #### **Pushpanjali Malahari, Mand and Amrutavarshini:**

-&emsp; &emsp; Pushpanjali is the invocation dance in the classical tradition of Bharatanatyam.
+Pushpanjali is the invocation dance in the classical tradition of Bharatanatyam.
 Here, the dancer/s offer their salutations to the _rangasthala /_ stage and the Lord of Dance Nataraja with pushpa - Flowers and Anjali - Folded Hands in reverence.
 In the above-mentioned _Pushpanjalies_ the dancer/s offer their salutations to Lord Ganesha, Lord Nataraja, Goddess Saraswathi and Goddess Parvathi to wash away all the obstacles and sins.

 **Concept:** Raghavendra J Prabhat